 Barring the occasional exception, the writing has been on the wall for offline-only businesses for many years now.
 The online world plays far too of an integral part in everyday life — and all forms of retail and enterprise — to be overlooked altogether.
-Even so, some business owners are stubborn and prefer being self-defeatingly contrarian to moving with the times.
+Even so, some business owners are stubborn in the offline vs. online debate and prefer being self-defeatingly contrarian to moving with the times.

 Up until early 2020, many of these business owners were determined to continue operating as they always had.
 Then along came the COVID-19 outbreak to change everything.
 In the blink of an eye, non-essential businesses were confronted with a simple dichotomy: operate online, or don’t operate at all.